hkpark2030/challenge/README.md

 }

 }
-{code}
+`
+ <br /> <br />
-Deployment script must accept path to the configuration file, build version and path to the folder containing tarballs as command line arguments.
-All target servers are accessible by SSH.
-The deployment script will be launched by a user with privileges sufficient to connect and make changes on target servers.
-Content of the tarballs should be deployed to folders named as follows: ‘/mnt/company/<artifact>/’.
-If possible, make it easier to rollback to the previous version of software.
+Deployment script must accept path to the configuration file, build version and path to the folder containing tarballs as command line arguments.  <br />
+All target servers are accessible by SSH.  <br />
+The deployment script will be launched by a user with privileges sufficient to connect and make changes on target servers.  <br />
+Content of the tarballs should be deployed to folders named as follows: ‘/mnt/company/<artifact>/’.  <br />
+If possible, make it easier to rollback to the previous version of software. <br />